OctaForge/libostd/doc/ranges.md

 internal state of its backing memory, it doesn't have to be the case.
 It's always the case for forward ranges onwards though.

+Calling `pop_front()` is undefined when the range is empty.
+It could throw an exception but it could also be completely unchecked and cause an invalid memory access.

 ~~~{.cc}
     reference front() const;
 ~~~